 - Mix up a weekly batch in an airtight container.
 Stir and shake to get an even consistency.

-- Add to drinking water or sprinkle on your food as a salt replacement.
+- Add half a teaspoon to your drinking water each day.
+You can also sprinkle on your food as a salt replacement.

 - Back off the dosage if you experience any symptoms of gut distress.